Samuelwanza/financier/README.md

 # 📖 Financier <a name="about-project"></a>

 **Financier** is a Rails application for managing expenses and keeping track of transactions.
+This allows them to save more

 ## 🛠 Built With <a name="built-with"></a>